flimflam-austin/hugo-cms-test/content/quick_reads/20180530-18-05-30-uac/index.md

       * ORR periodically checks in to monitor their safety & well-being.
     _key: card-3-9064da59-08ce-4bc4-b59f-7bd72520c8e3
   - order: 3
+    useCheckmark: false
     body: >-
-      In April, aA Dept. of Health & Human Services (HHS) official testified to Congress about the **40,810 UAC** transferred to ORR’s custody in 2017
+      In April, aA Dept. of Health & Human Services (HHS) official testified to Congress about the**40,810 UAC** transferred to ORR’s custody in 2017

       * In the fall, ORR reached out to a fraction (**7,635**) of those UAC &